-It is true that this site is located near/within a proposed activity center, but the VHSDP is still being considered by the City Council.
+It is true that this site shall be located near a proposed activity center, but the VHSDP has not been adopted by the City yet - the VHSDP is a Rank III sector plan and is not proposed to be a Rank II area plan.
 The VHSDP specifies zoning for the area and provides strategies for the development of this community.
-Any zone changes ahead of the adoption of this sector plan, including the requested SU-1, will create an isolated spot zone that may not necessarily further the sector plan or its goals.
+Any zone changes ahead of the adoption of this sector plan, especially to the requested SU-1, will create an isolated spot zone that is not necessarily part of the sector plan or its goals.
 This action could inhibit the development of the Volcano Heights area and the Major Activity Center as envisioned by the Plan and surrounding property owners.